-Fritz began photographing as a teen, carrying his Kodak 110 Instamatic around on a US tour with his father at age 14, in their little blue Datsun B210.
-Twenty-five years later, he continues to explore the world, camera in hand.
+Fritz Liedtke began photographing as a teen, carrying his Kodak 110 Instamatic around on a US tour with his father at age 14, in their little blue Datsun B210.
+Thirty years later, he continues to explore the world, camera in hand.

-Fritz’s work has been widely published, in magazines such as Lenswork, PDN, Professional Photographer, View Camera Magazine, Rangefinder, Silvershotz, PhotoLife, Diffusion, and blogs such as Lenscratch, Photoeye, F-stop, and others.
-He has work in collections such as the Museum of Fine Arts Houston, Griffin Museum of Photography, Portland Art Museum, Scripps College Rare Book Collection, and more.
+Fritz holds a BFA in photography and printmaking, and has won numerous awards, grants, and residencies for his work.
+His images have been widely published by magazines such as National Geographic, Lenswork, PDN, Professional Photographer, View Camera Magazine, Rangefinder, Silvershotz, PhotoLife, Diffusion, and blogs such as Lenscratch, Photoeye, LensCulture, F-stop, and others.
+His work is held in the Museum of Fine Arts Houston, Griffin Museum of Photography, The Haggerty Museum, Portland Art Museum, Yale University Library, Scripps College Rare Book Collection, The Lishui Museum of Photography, The Hallie Ford Museum, and more.

 Aside from creating art, Fritz enjoys teaching on photography and the artistic life, travel, and design.